surfergrl/scallywags/README.md

 - Current (registered) client who wants to book/amend booking/update pet details quickly
 - Potential client who wants to check information on services and apply to become a customer

 As there are so many variables (pets with different needs, walks of different lengths etc.), all customers meet with the owner in person before being able to use the site to book walks.
+This should be bookable online.

 ---